On the Role of Pre-trained Language Models in Word Ordering: A Case Study with BART: Word Ordering with BART

 \subsection{Settings and Implementations}

-Following previous work \cite{od:hasler,od:tao}, we use PTB\footnote{We follow the license: \href{https://catalog.ldc.upenn.edu/license/ldc-non-members-agreement.pdf}{LDC User Agreement for Non-Members}, and use the data for non-profit language research.} sections 2-21 (39,832 sentences) for training, section 22 (1,700 sentences) for development, and section 23 (2,416 sentences) for test.
-The vocabulary of PTB is aligned to BART by reversing punctuation escapes.\footnote{-LCB-, -LRB- to ( and -RCB-, -RRB- to ), removing all \textbackslash} We randomly shuffle words of each output sentence to create the input and perform BPE segmentation \cite{bpe} for both input and output.
-We report BLEU \cite{bleu} as the performance metric following \citet{od:rush}.
-Our implementation is based on \texttt{Fairseq} \cite{fairseq}.\footnote{\url{https://github.com/pytorch/fairseq}}
+Following previous work \cite{od:hasler,od:tao}, we use PTB\footnote{We follow the \href{https://catalog.ldc.upenn.edu/license/ldc-non-members-agreement.pdf}{LDC User Agreement for Non-Members} license.} sections 2-21 (39,832 sentences) for training, section 22 (1,700 sentences) for development, and section 23 (2,416 sentences) for test.
+Punctuation escapes of PTB are reverted\footnote{We replace ``-LCB-''and ``-LRB-'' with ``('', ``-RCB-'' and ``-RRB-'' with ``)'', while removing all ``\textbackslash''} to match the vocabulary of BART.
+We randomly shuffle words of each output sentence to create the input and perform BPE segmentation \cite{bpe} for both input and output.
+BLEU \cite{bleu} are reported as the performance metric following \citet{od:rush}.
+Our implementation is based on fairseq\footnote{\url{https://github.com/pytorch/fairseq}} \cite{fairseq}.

-We train a Transformer from scratch (denoted \texttt{RAND}) as the baseline and compared it to finetuned BART base (denoted \texttt{BART}) to estimate gains from BART pre-training.
-Hyperparameters for each model are optimized separately.
+We train a Transformer from scratch (denoted \texttt{RAND}) as the baseline and compared it to the finetuned BART base (denoted \texttt{BART}) to estimate gains from BART pre-training.
+Hyperparameters are tuned separately since different models have different optimums.
 We find vocabulary size 8000 optimal for \texttt{RAND}.
 Both models share identical architecture with 6-layer encoder and decoder. \texttt{RAND} (35 million parameters) has smaller hidden size 512 and feed-forward hidden size 1024 compared to 756 and 3072 of \texttt{BART} (140 million parameters).
 They both need heavy regularization: $\beta=0.3$ for label smoothing \cite{ls}, $p=0.3$ for dropout \cite{dropout}, and $\alpha=1$ for R-drop \cite{rdrop}.
 Both models are trained using Adam \cite{adam}.
 We use 100 samples per batch, 4000 warm-up steps and learning rate 5e-4 for \texttt{RAND}; 20 samples per batch, 1000 warm-up steps and learning rate 1e-4 for \texttt{BART}.
 Learning rate decays with the inverse square root of training steps.
 We train the model till the development loss stops improving and average the last 5 checkpoints saved per 1000 training steps.
 We use beam size 64 to search on a constrained output space without additional specification.
 For unconstrained output space, we use beam size 64 and length normalization \cite{lengthnorm}.